Related tools

 Best practices

-- Use a moderate target size or quality so the video stays sharp while shrinking file size.
+- Use moderate quality and resolution so the video stays sharp while shrinking file size.

-- High-bitrate or high-resolution sources (e.g. 20+ Mbps, 4K) see the most size reduction.
+- High-bitrate or high-resolution sources see the most size reduction.

-- For email or messaging, choose a smaller target; for archiving or playback on large screens, use a higher target.
+- For email or messaging, choose a smaller target; for large screens or archival, use higher quality settings.

 - All processing runs in your browser—your video never leaves your device.

-- Output is always MP4 (H.264) for maximum compatibility with phones, browsers, and social platforms.
+- MP4 (H.264) is ideal for broad compatibility with phones, browsers, and social platforms.

 Common use cases